kumarcode/pw-graveyard/README.md

 ## Features

-- Preconfigured project structure and files
+- Preconfigured project structure with sample tests
-- Utilities and helpers to simplify testing
+- Page Object Model and test data segregation support
-- Example tests for quick start
+- Built-in utilities and helpers for simplified testing
-- Easy customization for your project
+- Customizable configuration with support for reporting, tagging, retries, and more.

 ## Prerequisites
 To use this project, you will need to have the following installed on your system: